Facts about Bernard Madoff

 Bernard Madoff Biography

-Bernard Madoff is the investment manager who defrauded investors of up to $50 billion in what might be the largest swindle in Wall Street history.
+Bernard Madoff was the investment manager who defrauded investors of up to $50 billion in what may have been the largest swindle in Wall Street history.

-Bernard Madoff was a Wall Street legend who ran an investment business for nearly 50 years.
+Bernard Madoff was, at the time of his arrest, a Wall Street legend who had run an investment business for nearly 50 years.
 According to the story Madoff told others, in 1960, at age 22, he took $5000 earned from his summer job as a Long Island lifeguard and started his own investment firm.
 His brother Peter Madoff joined him in 1970 in what had become a booming business with an impressive list of clients.

-Madoff’s firm grew famous for its reliable annual returns of 10% or more; he served as president of the board of directors of the NASDAQ stock exchange, and he and his wife Ruth were popular socialites in New York and Florida, where they were members of the exclusive Palm Beach Country Club.
+Madoff’s firm grew famous for its outstanding annual returns of 10% or more, even when others in the market suffered down years.
+He became a stalwart of finance, serving as president of the board of directors of the NASDAQ stock exchange.
+He and his wife Ruth were popular socialites in New York and Florida, where they were members of the exclusive Palm Beach Country Club.